Developer Contributions

 Submitting your planning application

 You must include a Form 1 (CIL Additional Information) when submitting a planning application.
-This will enable us as the Collecting Authority to determine whether your development is liable to CIL.
+This will help us as the Collecting Authority to determine whether your development is liable to CIL.

 After planning permission is granted

-Please make sure to send all forms and additional information to us at CIL@newham.gov.uk.
+Please make sure to send all CIL forms and additional information to us at CIL@newham.gov.uk.

 You must submit a Form 2 (Assumption of Liability) to assume liability to pay CIL in respect of the chargeable development.
 This must be submitted before commencing the development.

 We will issue a CIL Liability Notice as soon as practical after the decision notice is issued.
-The Liability Notice will detail how much CIL will be payable should the development commences.
+The Liability Notice will detail how much CIL will be payable should the development commence.

 For development granted under general consent (such as Permitted Development Rights or a Local Development Order), you must submit a Form 5 (Notice of Chargeable Development) before starting any works.
 This will help us determine whether the development is liable to CIL.
 Not submitting the form will lead to penalties or delays.